 Everything before this was meant to give you the necessary context to understand the following concept called “The Four Breaks and Four Seals.”

-How a strong moral retraining from temptation affects mental and physical health
+How retraining from temptation affects mental and physical health

 Everyone knows that urge to want to see something, hear something, taste something, or feel and experience something specific that brings you joy, pleasure, and a sense of satisfaction.